Open: Monday to Friday from 09.00 to 17.00. Otherwise by appointment only.

 Soulmate philosophy

-Just like soulmate, this bass is a salute to the original, but it’s also a 21st century bass.
-The same neck reinforcements and details to frets and fret slots that I use on BeBop necks are used in Soulmate necks.
+Just like Bebop, this bass is a salute to the original, but it’s also a 21st century bass.
+The same neck reinforcements and details to frets and fret slots that I use on Bebop necks are used in Soulmate necks.
 Thanks to our unique compound fingerboard radius a very comfortable setup can be realised.
 You can even string it up with thick flats without feeling you’re wrestling a bear.

 -Sander de Gier